 Consider using one or more of the assignments below in your next courses.
 You can, of course, edit any of these assignments to better fit your context.

 Get your students engaged in the research and the scientific community by asking them to record a Parsing Science style interview of their own.
 Have students identify a research article of interest and then contact the author about being interviewed.
 In preparing for the interview, students will have to read and re-read the article several times in order to develop probing questions.
 You may want to review (or grade) the questions prior to the interview.

-There are a variety of tools that students can use to record their interviews.
-Mosts easily students can use a free conference calling services (such as Free Conference Calling) that allows for recording calls.
+While we use the commercial software ZenCaster, there are a variety of tools that students can use to record their interviews.
+Students can use a free conference calling services (such as Free Conference Calling) that allows for recording calls.
 With a free account students will be given a conference call dial-in phone number that they and the guest will use for the interview.
 At the beginning of the call students will give the “host password” and then press 5* to start recording the conversation (or log into the website and manage the call through the dashboard).
 After the interview is complete and the recording has stopped, an MP3 file of the interview will be available for download from the FreeConferenceCalling website.
 Other free options including using Audacity or QuickTime (on a Mac) to record Skype call, or PC users there are, for example, software applications (such as MP3 Skype Recorder or iFree Skype Recorder) that record Skype audio calls.